netdata/netdata/src/exporting/mongodb/integrations/mongodb.md

 <img src="https://netdata.cloud/img/mongodb.svg" width="150"/>

-Use the MongoDB connector for the exporting engine to archive your agent's metrics to a MongoDB database for long-term storage, further analysis, or correlation with data from other sources.
+Use the MongoDB connector for the exporting engine to archive your Agent's metrics to a MongoDB database for long-term storage, further analysis, or correlation with data from other sources.